 A JST 458 (= A THR 458) Jewish Drama and Theatre (3)

 As soon as it came into being in the late 19th century, the modern Jewish theatre became a vital form of self-expression.
 Yiddish theatre at the turn of the 20th century addressed every major issue confronting the Jewish people, including persecution, economic deprivation, modernization, and mass migration.
 Ever since then, Jewish artists working in Yiddish, Hebrew, English, and other languages have used the theatre to explore a vast range of experiences in just as wide a range of styles and forms.
 Jewish dramatists and performers built theatrical cultures from the ground up in Hebrew and Yiddish in a matter of decades, and have contributed significantly to the drama throughout much of Europe and the Americas.
 Written work for the course will consist of several short essays and a longer term paper.
 Only one version of A JST 458 may be taken for credit.
 May not be offered 2009-2010.

 Supervised practical experience in an institution of the Jewish community.
 Students will study the structure and issues of American Jewish communal organization through personal service and directed reading.
 Course may be repeated once for credit with approval of departmental chair up to a total of 6 credits for both courses.
 Internships are open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher.
 Prerequisite(s): permission of department chair.
 S/U graded.

 Directed reading and conferences on selected topics in Judaic studies.
-May be repeated for credit when topics differ.
+May be repeated for credit when content varies.
 Prerequisite(s): permission of department chair.

-In-depth study of selected topics in Jewish history, philosophy, literature or the Bible.
-May be repeated when topic differs.
+In-depth study of selected topics in Jewish history, philosophy, literature, or the Bible.
+May be repeated when content varies.
 Prerequisite(s): permission of instructor.